-Places to visit from Delhi
+Places near Delhi

 Top 10 Destinations to Visit from Delhi

 Situated in the banks of river Yamuna, Agra as we all know is famous for the Taj Mahal.
 Agra attracts the travellers across the country and globe in large numbers every year.
 Tourists can also visit the beautiful fort known as the Red Fort or the Agra Fort.
 There are other places that can be added to your list when you plan to travel from Delhi to Agra.
 The city also has other historical places that must be added to the list by the travellers when they are on a trip to Agra.

 Manali is located in the beautiful Mountain ranges of Himachal Pradesh near the Kullu Valley.
 Travellers who are fond of visiting mountain valleys or beautiful locations in mountain ranges, then Manali is a perfect treat.
 Tourists can involve in some mountain activities like skiing when they plan a trip to Manali.
 Visiting Manali in the best season will make your trip memorable.

 Haridwar is a popular destination for both the devotees and the nature lovers.
 For pilgrims, the city is important as it plays an important role in Indian mythology and is an entry to Char Dham and Dev Bhoomi.
 The city also boasts several ancient temples and ashrams for the spiritual minded.
 Nature lovers visit Haridwar to enjoy the lush green forests, water bodies and several places of scenic beauty that surround the city.

 Jaipur is known as the pink city of India for its trademark building colors.
 Tourists visit Jaipur in large number every year to visit the very beautiful palaces and forts.
 Being very well known for palaces and forts, Jaipur also has other beautiful locations which falls under the must visit places when on a trip to Jaipur.
 Visit Jaipur in the best time to enjoy your trip.